 An adiabatic process is a process in which the system does not exchange heat with its surroundings.
 A reversible adiabatic process is called isentropic.

 The adiabatic process provides a rigorous conceptual basis for the theory used to expose the first law of thermodynamics.

-An adiabatic process is a process that does not involve the transfer of heat or matter inside or outside a system.
-It is said to be adiabatically isolated.
-The assumption that a process is adiabatic is a simplifying assumption that is frequently made.
+An adiabatic process does not involve the transfer of heat or matter inside or outside a system.
+When it happens, the prosses is adiabatically isolated.
+It is frequent to simplify a process assuming that it is adiabatic.

 The adiabatic isolation assumption of a system is useful.
 It is often combined with others to make it possible to calculate the behavior of the system.
-Such assumptions are idealizations, they approximate, but they are not real.
+Such beliefs are idealizations, they are approximate, but they are not real.